AmriArshad/Holocryptic-vault/README.md

 [![TriangularDisarray][TriangularDisarray-preview]][TriangularDisarray]

-playing around with the Maurer Rose equation
+Playing around with the Maurer Rose equation

 ---